OM-TRIPATHI1513/Brain_Tumor_Detection/README.md

-# Brain_Tumor_Detection
+# Brain Tumor Detection Using CNN

-This Python script is used for binary classification of brain MRI images to detect tumors.
-It builds a CNN model with convolutional layers to extract features from images and uses dense layers to classify them into "No Tumor" or "Tumor" categories.
-The model is trained, evaluated, and tested on both the dataset and a specific image.
-Results like accuracy, confusion matrix, and classification report are generated to assess the performance.
+This project utilizes a Convolutional Neural Network (CNN) model to classify brain MRI images into two categories: **No Tumor** and **Tumor**.
+The dataset comprises MRI images of brain scans, and the CNN model is trained to identify the presence of a tumor.

 ![image](https://github.com/OM-TRIPATHI1513/Brain_Tumor_Detection/assets/90430815/c4f54a08-2314-4469-9811-e19dca882654)